luau-lang/site/src/content/docs/types/basic-types.md

 print(a.x) -- Type checker believes this to be ok, but crashes at runtime.
 ```

+#### Special behavior with `nil`

-There's a special case where we intentionally avoid inferring `nil`.
-It's a good thing because it's never useful for a local variable to always be `nil`, thereby permitting you to assign things to it for Luau to infer that instead.
+There's a special case where we intentionally avoid inferring `nil` for local variables.
+This allows you to declare variables first and assign values to them later — if we inferred `nil`, you wouldn't be able to assign other types to these variables.

 ```lua
 local a